D. D. Lewis (1970s linebacker)

-Dwight Douglas Lewis (born October 16, 1945) is a former American football linebacker in the National Football League for the Dallas Cowboys.
-He played college football at Mississippi State University and was drafted in the sixth round of the 1968 NFL Draft.
+Dwight Douglas Lewis (October 16, 1945 – September 16, 2025) was an American professional football player who was a linebacker for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Mississippi State Bulldogs and was selected in the sixth round of the 1968 NFL draft.
 Lewis was inducted into the College Football Hall of Fame in 2001.

-Early years
+Early life

-Born in 1945 in Knoxville, Tennessee, Lewis was the youngest of 14 children.
+Born in Knoxville, Tennessee, on October 16, 1945, Lewis was the youngest of 14 children.
 Lewis was named Dwight Douglas after two great generals in World War II, Dwight Eisenhower and Douglas MacArthur.
 He attended Fulton High School, where he was a Tennessee All-State linebacker in 1963.

 College career

 Lewis starred at Mississippi State University from 1965 to 1967 as a two-way player and three-year starter.
-He led Mississippi State in tackles and assists all three of his varsity seasons and was named team captain his senior year.
+He led the Bulldogs in tackles and assists all three of his varsity seasons and was named team captain his senior year.

 Despite being on teams that went 7–23, Lewis earned All-Southeastern Conference honors twice and was a first-team All-American selection his senior year.

-Repeatedly anointed as the top linebacker in the Southeastern Conference, Lewis made a distinct impression on rival coaches.
+Repeatedly referred to as the top linebacker in the SEC, Lewis made a distinct impression on rival coaches.
 Hall of Fame coach Bear Bryant called D.D.
 Lewis "the best linebacker in the country".
 Bill Yeoman applauded Lewis' ability to recover and pursue and said he was the finest linebacker he had seen that year.
 Following the 1967 season, Vince Dooley said he was the best linebacker Georgia had faced – "He's terrific."

-Lewis won numerous awards: SEC All-sophomore team (1965), All-SEC (1966–67), SEC defensive player of the year (1967), UPI second-team All-American (1967), outstanding athlete (1968).
+Lewis won numerous awards: SEC All-sophomore team (1965), All-SEC (1966–67), SEC defensive player of the year (1967), UPI second-team All-American (1967), and outstanding athlete (1968).
 At the end of his senior year, Lewis was selected to play in the Senior Bowl, the Coaches All-America Game, and the Blue–Gray Game.

 For his accomplishments while at Mississippi State University, Lewis was inducted into the nation's College Football Hall of Fame in 2001.
 In 1987, Lewis was inducted into the state of Mississippi Sports Hall of Fame.
 Lewis is also a member of the Mississippi State, Blue–Gray Game, Knoxville, Mississippi and Tennessee sports Hall of Fame.